Names of Owners (and crew): Peter Hoefnagels (owner) and Inge van Berkel (partner and most regular crew-member).

 Approximate sea miles: 50,000 NM

 Peter’s scariest day(s): Being aware that you are so vulnerable as a traveler, especially as a yacht owner, the scariest hours are often during the bureaucracy.
-The darkest hours were during the clearings in Curacao, Colombia, New Zealand.
-The fear for the Ecuador authorities was that big, that we decided not to go.
+The darkest hours were during clearance in Curacao, Colombia, New Zealand.
+The fear of the Ecuadorian authorities was so big, that we decided not to go.
 Although we had everything lined up for a great ‘Sail a Future’ Project in Manta.

-Peter’s best cruising moment is having an extensive breakfast on the Sunday morning somewhere on an exceptional flat Atlantic Ocean while sailing in very light winds with the Parasailor up.
+Peter’s best cruising moment is having an extensive Sunday morning breakfast on an exceptionally flat Atlantic Ocean while sailing in very light winds with the Parasailor up.

 Favourite cruising area and why: Large estuaries with sand banks.
-Example is the Waddenzee (Northern of Holland-Germany-Denmark) because we can dry out in the nature and experience the forces of nature.
-The Ria de Aveiro, Portugal.
-Also because we can dry out in the nature, It is smaller, but there is different nature, like flamingos next to your boat, no huge dykes and only small scale fishing (no industry) and a pleasant climate.
+Example is the Waddenzee (Northern of Holland-Germany-Denmark) because we can dry out in nature and experience the forces of nature.
+The Ria de Aveiro, Portugal, is another example – because we can dry out in nature.
+It’s smaller, but there is different nature, like flamingos next to your boat, no huge dykes and only small scale fishing (no industry) and a pleasant climate.

-Favourite anchorage: Manihi (French Polynesia), Ria de Aveiro, Paessens Rede (Waddenzee)
+Favourite anchorage: Manihi (French Polynesia), Ria de Aveiro (Portugal), Paessens Rede (Waddenzee)

-Favourite cruising apps: Depending on the area, so currently NoForeignland
+Favourite cruising apps: Depending on the area we are cruising, so currently noforeignland.

 Favourite cruising books: